 The group has entered into a number of performance bonds and guarantee arrangements in the normal course of business.
 Provision is made for any amounts that the Directors consider may become payable under such arrangements.
-In addition, the group is party to indemnities in respect of its joint ventures (see note 17(a)).

 The group has entered into a variety of restructuring and re-financing initiatives over time to optimise the efficiency of its balance sheet and organisation in order to create value for customers and shareholders.
 Extensive professional advice has been taken which supports the view that all group restructurings have been correctly treated for accounting and tax purposes and therefore, since any risk here is very low, no provisions for tax liabilities are considered to be necessary.
 At 31 March 2018, the group had £46.7 million (2017: £83.6 million) of recoverable ACT recorded in the balance sheet.
 This ACT is expected to be recovered in full over time and therefore no provision is considered appropriate in respect of this asset.